neicnordic/neic-sda/docs/CONTRIBUTING.md

 A reviewer's job is to:

 - Write polite and friendly comments - remember that it can be tough to have other people criticizing your work, a little kindness goes a long way.
-This does not mean we should not comment on things that need to be changed of course.
+This does not mean we should not comment on things that need to be changed of course, but instead focus on providing constructive criticism on how the work can be improved.
 - Read the code and make sure it is understandable
 - Make sure that commit messages and commits are structured so that it is possible to understand why certain changes were made.
 - Ensure that the test-suite covers the new behavior